pulumi/docs/pulumi-hugo/themes/default/content/topics/kubernetes.md

 hero:
     title: Kubernetes Superpowers
     body: >
-        Pulumi is the modern platform to manage all of your cloud native infrastructure using familiar engineering tools and workflows.
-Avoid complex YAML, JSON, and DSLs by using your favorite programming languages and automate deployments to AWS, Azure, GCP, multi-cloud, hybrid and on-premises clusters.
+        Pulumi lets you use a single infrastructure as code workflow for managing cloud native resources and infrastructure with software engineering.
+Eliminate complex YAML, JSON, and DSLs by using your favorite programming languages and automate deployments to AWS, Azure, Google Coud, and 100+ providers.
     cta_text: See what's new

 video_section: